 13. Ring Around the Rosie

-This is another dark lullaby that is rumored to be about the bubonic plague.
-‘Rosie’ is the rash that killed 15% of Britain’s population during the outbreak.
+This is another dark lullaby rumored to be about the bubonic plague.12 ‘Rosie’ is the rash that killed 15% of Britain’s population during the outbreak.
 While today, it is a cute song for toddlers to sing while spinning in a circle and then falling down.
 Maybe we won’t tell them the real meaning!

 14. Canon in D

 This is the quintessential “wedding song,” but it is also played as a lullaby for little ones.
-Written by Johann Pachelbel sometime in the 17th or 18th century, the song was not popularized until the 1960s when re-recorded by a French conductor named Jean François Paillard.
-Perhaps people reminiscing over their weddings is what makes this a popular lullaby as well.
+Written by Johann Pachelbel sometime in the 17th or 18th century, the song was not popularized until the 1960s when it was re-recorded by a French conductor named Jean François Paillard.13 Perhaps people reminiscing over their weddings is what makes this a popular lullaby.

 15. London Bridge